metagenome-atlas/atlas/README.md

 ## Install the development version from GitHub
-Atlas is still under active development, therefore you may want to install the up to date atlas from GitHub.
+Atlas is still under active development; therefore, you may want to install the up to date atlas from GitHub.
+Atlas should be run on _linux_, the assembly works also on OS X, but unfortunately not the tools used for binning.

-Create an conda environment with all primary dependencies.
+Create a conda environment with all primary dependencies.
 All further dependencies are installed on the fly.
 ```
 conda create -n atlas -c bioconda -c conda-forge python>=3.6 snakemake pandas bbmap=37.78 click=7 ruamel.yaml biopython
 ```